Abdelrhman-AmrMohamed/Student-Management-System/README.md

 **Student Management System API**
-- A Web API for managing students and departments, providing an interactive and structured environment for learning management and administration.
-Supports CRUD operations on students and departments with JWT authentication, validation, and centralized error handling.
+- A Web API for an e-learning platform providing an interactive educational environment for students and instructors, supporting course management, study materials, and departmental resources.

 **Features**
 - CRUD operations on Students and Departments